Nam-K/Chia_Network.Tools/README.md

 # Chia_Network.Tools
 Some tools for the Chia Network on Windows env.

+I HAVE NOTHING TO DO WITH THE CHIA NETWORK OFFICIAL TEAM. i am just an enthusiast.
+I love Chia Network project.

 For now, there is only a beginning of nothing.
 Only a ./debug.log file reader/parser. (i'm lazy i know) I will add more with time, with the things i need.